 Market planning is the process of organizing and defining the marketing aims of a company and gathering strategies and tactics to achieve them.
 A solid marketing plan should consist of the company’s value proposition, information regarding its target market or customers, a comparative positioning of its competitors in the market, promotion strategies, distribution channels, and budget allocated for the plan.
 All relevant teams in the organization should refer to the marketing plan.

 Market Planning for Small Businesses

 Over the last few decades, more individuals have been starting a journey as a small business entrepreneur.
 Unfortunately, many fail to reflect on their marketing strategy and plan.
 Like other things in a project, marketing the organization is an essential decision that starts with a plan every time.
 In order to get noticed in the market with a unique and consistent promotional strategy, becoming knowledgeable about market planning and its facets is crucial.

 Stages of Market Planning

 The second stage is to organize marketing objectives and strategies.
 It is crucial here to establish the relationships between the proposed activities so the plan can be carried out efficiently.

 Top Market Planning Concepts

-Although there are a number of marketing planning concepts to be considered, mentioned below are a few important aspects that should be included:
+Although there are a number of marketing planning concepts to be considered, the following are a few important aspects that should be included:

 Market Segmentation and Target Markets

 Knowing who makes up the market the product or service plays in is crucial, yet the importance of this aspect is often overlooked.
 Market segmentation involves assessing the whole population that could be potential customers of your product and then segmenting them based on varying criteria.
 Some examples of aspects to filter for are purchase behavior, psychographics, age, and average income.

 After the market has been segmented, the company must choose the group that it believes its product can best serve and is within the budget to advertise to.
 This segment then forms your target market.
 It is generally recommended for businesses to have one target market and then a few secondary ones if they see fit.